 Mr. Seahorse: The adjective "Pregnant" makes the unit spawn a baby version of itself.
 It works with literally anything.

 Monster Mash: One mission in Dark Hollow has Maxwell trying to enter a party attended by Jenny Greenteeth, a Skeleton Warrior, The Invisible Man, a tanuki and a Doppelganger.
 Another one puts him against two gargoyles, two Flatwoods Monsters, the Jersey Devil and a chimera.

-Moral Guardians: Despite their desire to include everything, the devs decided that vulgar things would have to be left out.
-So if your first action upon opening up any text input/creation tool in any game is to input the word "ass," you'll get a donkey.
+Moral Guardians: Despite their desire to include everything, the devs decided that alcoholic beverages and vulgar things would have to be left out.
+So if your first action upon opening up any text input/creation tool in any game is to input the word "ass", you'll get a donkey.
 Same thing also goes with stuff that's technically under copyright.

 As well as a few other words that do have a non-vulgar alternative, like "dick" for a detective, "cock" for a chicken and "skeet" for a disk.